jorbDehmel/colloid-tracking/docs/project_overview.md

 This file contains only utilities for plotting straight line speeds with respect to their crossover frequencies.
 You should not need to do anything with this file.

+## `comparisons.py`

+This file creates height-wise comparison graphs of all data in the current working directory, assuming that it can be broken down by height.
+This is true for Clark's initial glycerol data, but not KCL or the waveform experiments.

 ## The `legacy` folder

 This folder contains old code which is no longer relevant.
 It can be ignored.